-Lama Temple, also called Yonghe Palace, is the largest and best preserved lamasery in Beijing.
-Constructed in 1964, it once was the residence of Emperor Yongzheng (the third emperor of Qing dynasty).
-After the death of Emperor Yongzheng, it was converted into lamasery in 1744 and so Yonghe Palace became the national center of Lama administration.
+Lama Temple, also called Yonghe Palace, is the largest and best preserved lamasery, or Buddhist monastery, in Beijing.
+Constructed in 1964, it once was the residence of Emperor Yongzheng (the third emperor of the Qing dynasty).
+After the death of Emperor Yongzheng, it was converted into lamasery in 1744, and thus Yonghe Palace became the national center of Tibetan Buddhist teaching.

-Occupied an area of 66,400 square meter, Lama Temple is comprised of torii, Grand Hall, Yongyou Hall, Falun Hall and Hall of Boundless Happiness.
-It is dotted with screen wall with carved murals and decorated archways.
+Occupying an area of more than 16 acres (66,400 square meters), Lama Temple is comprised of torii (shrine gateways), the Grand Hall, Yongyou Hall, Falun Hall and the Hall of Boundless Happiness.
+It is dotted with screen walls with carved murals and decorated archways.
 The interior pavement leads to the main halls.
-The evergreen pine and cypress add the peaceful and secluded atmosphere.
-The Yonghe Palace with the distinctive ethnic characteristics of Manchuria, Han, Mongolia and Tibet has the highest rank in China.
+The evergreen pine and cypress trees add to the peaceful and secluded atmosphere.
+The Yonghe Palace with the distinct ethnic characteristics of the Manchurian, Han, Mongolian, and Tibetan peoples holds a special place in Chinese culture.

-The following details describe the main building inside Lama Temple.
+The following details describe the main buildings inside Lama Temple.

-At the south courtyard stand three high monuments, a huge screen wall and two stone lions.
-Passed through monuments, a pavement leads you to Zhaotai Gate (the gate of Lama Palace) in the north.
+At the south courtyard stand three tall monuments, a huge screen wall, and two stone lions.
+Passing through monuments, a pavement path leads to Zhaotai Gate (the gate of Lama Palace) in the north.
 Inside the gate stand Bell Tower and Drum Tower on both sides.
-A huge copper pan by the side of Drum Tower weighs 8 tons which was used to cook La Ba Congee (eaten on the eightn day of the twelfth lunar month).
-To the north is an octagonal tablet which describes the history of Lama Temple.
+A huge copper pan by the side of Drum Tower weighs 8 tons which was used to cook La Ba Congee (eaten on the eighth day of the twelfth lunar month).
+To the north is an octagonal tablet which outlines the history of Lama Temple.

-In center of Falun Hall is a Buddha with the height of 6.1 meters which is the founder of Tibetan Buddhism, Tsongkhapa.
+In the center of Falun Hall is an 18-foot (6.1 meter) Buddha which is the founder of Tibetan Buddhism, Tsongkhapa.
 This bronze statue was completed in 1924 and cost 200,000 silver dollars.
-Behind the Tsongkhapa is an Arhat Hill containing 500 Arhats all elaborately carved out of padauk.
+Behind the Tsongkhapa is an Arhat Hill containing 500 Arhats (an Arhat being someone who has achieved the goal of religious life, attaining Nirvana) all elaborately carved out of padauk.

-There is another spectacular in Hall of Boundless Happiness, i.e. the sculpture of Maitreya that is 18 meter high and about 8 meters is below the ground.
+There is another spectacle in Hall of Boundless Happiness, i.e. the sculpture of Maitreya that is 59 feet (18 meters) high and about 26 feet (8 meters) below the ground.